Jazz Johnson

-Jaaziel "Jazz" Johnson (born September 26, 1996) is an American professional basketball player for Rinascita Basket Rimini of the Serie A2 Basket.
+Jaaziel "Jazz" Johnson (born September 26, 1996) is an American professional basketball player for Pistoia Basket 2000 of the Italian Serie A2.
 He played college basketball for Portland and Nevada.

 Early life and high school career

 In fourth grade, Johnson wrote one of his goals was to play basketball at Oregon State, his grandfather's favorite team.
 Growing up, he played baseball, soccer, football and basketball, but ultimately decided to focus on basketball.
 He did not shoot three-pointers in games until eighth grade.

 Johnson attended Benson Polytechnic High School in Portland, Oregon, for his freshman season, earning second-team All-Portland honors.
 He transferred to Milwaukie High School as a sophomore and led the conference in scoring and was named first-team All-Northwest Oregon.
 Johnson transferred to Lake Oswego High School before his junior season.
 At the 2014 Les Schwab Invitational, Johnson set the tournament scoring record, averaging 35 points per game.
 Johnson earned second-team 6A All-State honors as a senior and led the Three Rivers League in scoring.
 He committed to Portland, which was the first school to offer him a scholarship, during his sophomore year.